Quantas/defender/README.md

 Notes for AWS Cognito: Make sure to set a "Domain Name" or you will get cryptic errors!

+## Using Bundled Keycloak

+* User registration is enabled by default.
+Simply click the Login link and sign up.
+* The Admin console is available at http://localhost:9080/auth and the credentials are `admin`/`admin`

 ## AWS Cognito Settings

 ### Create App Client